apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

    implementation in Linux.
 Please refer to the next section if you intend to use OpenVswitch

 CloudStack uses the network bridges in conjunction with KVM to connect the guest instances to each other and the outside world.
 They also are used to connect the System VMs to your infrastructure.

-By default these bridges are called *cloudbr0* and *cloudbr1* etc, but this can be changed to be more description.
+By default these bridges are called *cloudbr0* and *cloudbr1* etc, but this can be changed to be more descriptive.

 .. note::
    Ensure that the interfaces names to be used for configuring the bridges match one of the following patterns: